How to Save on Your Mortgage as the Cost of Living Increases

 Furthermore, if you raise a second charge for home improvements you may even find that the property value increases after the work has been carried out, which will give you access to lower LTV products and better rates when it’s time to remortgage both charges onto a new deal.

-Find out more with our guide to second charge mortgages.
+Find out more about second charge mortgages.

 Remortgaging